plone/plone.restapi/docs/source/general-concepts/security.rst

 Security
 ********

-To provide security, the current most popular approach seems to be `JSON Web Toekns <http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html>`.
+To provide security, the current most popular approach seems to be `JSON Web Tokens <http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html>`_.

 In short, the functioning is quite simple: